sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/7_week7.md

 ### Basic Idea

 Otsu thresholding aims to automatically find optimal threshold for image binarization.
 It assumes two classes object and background.
 The idea is to select the threshold that will minimize within class variance or maximize between class variance.
-That's means that we need to calculate these values for all gray levels and select one that has minimum within class variance and maximum between class variance.
+That's means that we need to calculate these values for all gray levels and select one with minimum within class variance and also it will be the maximum between class variance.

-But what that mean ?
-It means that optimal threshold is that one who divide histogram into two parts given that distribution of values at same partition has minimum variance (Values are close to each other) or distributions of different partitions are isolated (far from each other).
+But what that means ?
+It means that optimal threshold is that one who divide histogram into two parts given that distribution of values at same segment (class) has minimum variance (Values are close to each other) or distributions of different segments (classes) are isolated (far from each other).

 ![](../images/Otsu's_Method_Visualization.gif)